ibm-cloud-docs/appid/about.md

   </tr>
   <tr>
     <td>You need to add [authorization and authentication](/docs/services/appid?topic=appid-key-concepts) to your mobile and web apps but don't have a background in security.</td>
     <td>{{site.data.keyword.appid_short_notm}} makes it easy to add an authentication step to your apps.
-You can add email or username, social, or enterprise sign in to your apps with APIs, SDKs, prebuilt UIs, or your own branded UIs.</td>
+You can add email or user name, social, or enterprise sign in to your apps with APIs, SDKs, prebuilt UIs, or your own branded UIs.</td>
   </tr>
   <tr>
     <td>You want to limit access to your apps and back-end resources.</td>